 This orange bread recipe is based on a recipe from an old cook book called Bread, Cakes & Biscuits by Mary Norwak.
 I made some changes to the original recipe.
 Reducing the amount of sugar was one of them as the original orange bread was way too sweet to my liking.

 My version has just the right amount of sugar in it.
-I think it’s better adding more sweetness by spreading it with honey or jam rather than having a loaf that is way too sweet on its own.
+I think itโs better adding more sweetness by spreading it with honey or jam rather than having a loaf that is way too sweet on its own.

 This is an old post that has been updated with new photos and more detailed instructions and tips as well as recipe card with measurements in cups and grams.

-Want to see how to make Orange Bread?
+Want to see how to make orange bread?
 Watch the video!

 Orange Bread